Petitioning on Library Property

 - Petitioners shall provide their own supplies and equipment.
 The library is unable to supply tables and chairs to petitioners.

-4. Violations: Anyone who violates this or other library policies or engages in unlawful behavior will be asked and required to leave the premises.
+- Anyone who violates this policy, or other library policies such as the Code of Conduct, or engages in unlawful behavior will be asked and required to leave the premises.